Steps required to set up the dbt SQL Server Adapter

 SQL Server adapter is a community adapter

-The SQL Server adapter is a community adapter, so it may not be as complete, or maintained as well as the trusted adapters.
-Just downloading the quickstart project and running dbt run I have run into errors in syntax.
+I have run into errors in syntax.
 It’s likely to be that a) the project hasn’t been designed to cater for the sql adapter or b) the adapter isn’t fully functional or probably a combination of both.
-So whilst I’m finding my way with dbt, I’ll be focusing on a trusted adapter and exploring how to handle the community adapters once I have a bit more knowledge.
+So whilst I am finding my way with dbt, I will be focusing on a trusted adapter and exploring how to handle the community adapters once I have a bit more knowledge.

 Postgres for the win